giorgiobolchi/jrc-egd/readme.md

 - ```Code/```:
 	- `token.txt`: Text file containing access token for the LLM.
 	- `API.py`: Script to access the LLM API via GPT@JRC and define useful related functions.
+	- `tools.py`: script that contains all useful functions that are called in other scripts for the network generation.

-	- `LLM_NACE_TAsplit.ipynb`: Script to use the LLM to generate the data for Part 1 of this project: automatically assigns NACE categories to EGD targets.
+	- `LLM_NACE_to_targets.ipynb`: script used in Part 1, to split the data per TA, and automatically assign NACE categories to each EGD targets based on their content and the context of report 1.
+	- `LLM_network_generation.ipynb`: script used in Part 2, to generate a network of weighted and directed interlinkages between EGD targets, either individually, or grouped by subthemes or policy documents.
+It is done using an LLM available through GPT@JRC.
+	- `network_analysis.ipynb`: Small script to load the formatted network tables into the networkx Python package and perform basic network analysis.
+But the whole network analysis was not done and has yet to be done using Verdiana's code (cf: other_code/Verdiana)

+	- ```other_code/```: folder with other codes that I used at first but then condensed into a more general script, draft codes, or codes from other people
 		- `LLM_NACE_chunks.ipynb`: Script that splits the data into equally-sized chunks and automatically assigns NACE categories to EGD targets.
 		- `LLM_network_chunks.ipynb`: Script that splits the data into equally-sized chunks, generate all potential pairs of chunks, and determines the interlinkages between targets within each chunk pairs using a LLM.
 I wrote it but did not end up using it as this creates intra-TA interlinkages.
 Instead, I split the data per TA (see `LLM_network_TAsplit.ipynb`).
 		- `LLM_network_TAsplit.ipynb`: Script that splits the data by thematic areas, generate all potential pairs of TA, and determines the interlinkages between targets within each TA pairs using a LLM.
 Splitting per TA avoid the generation of intra-TA interlinkages.

+	- ```other_tools/```: folder containing other tools and small scripts
-	- `LLM_subthemes.ipynb`: Small script to automatically assign targets to pre-defined sub-themes using a LLM.
+		- `subthemes_to_targets.ipynb`: Small script to automatically assign targets to pre-defined sub-themes using a LLM.
-	- `network_analysis.ipynb`: Small script to load the formatted network tables into the networkx Python package and perform basic network analysis.
+		- `deduct_target_subthemes.ipynb`: script used to automatically assign a subtheme for each target using a LLM.
+		- `experts_to_subthemes.ipynb`: script used to automatically assign an expert for each subthemes based on their job description on Who is Who.
+		- `target_to_obsidian`: script used to automatically format each targets from an excel sheet into Obsidian notes (markdown format).
+		- `json_to_gexf`: just to play around with network file formats.
+Didnt end up using it.

  - ```Data/```:
 	- `backups/`: Backup data that is nice to keep but not necessary anymore.
 	- `ESTAT/`: Contains the ESTAT dataset inventory and the downloaded datasets (GHG, GVA, employment).
 	- `Outputs/`: Main output folders for generated results.
+The days were relevant results were generated have a longer title with a short description.
 	- `targets_data_150.csv`: list of targets that are in report 1 (i.e., that have been assessed) and associated data.
 	- `targets_data_250.csv`: list of all targets and associated data.
 	- `target_NACE_classification.xlsx`: Initial dataset I was provided with.